mozilla/experimenter/app/experimenter/kinto/README.md

 ## Workflows

 The following diagrams describe every interaction between Experimenter and Remote Settings.
-An experiment/rollout's state is denoted as:

-`lifecycle state/publish state(next lifecycle state)`

 Any change which requires creating a changelog includes `+changelog`.

 The following actors are involved: